-1. MCP-INITIATED TERMINATIONS/NONRENEWALS
+MCP TERMINATIONS/NONRENEWALS

-If an MCP provides notice of the termination/nonrenewal of their provider agreement to ODM, pursuant to Article VIII of the agreement, the MCP will be required to comply with the following:

-a.
-Fulfill Existing Duties and Obligations
+- 1. MCP-Initiated Terminations/Nonrenewals.
+If an MCP provides notice of the termination/nonrenewal of their provider agreement to ODM, pursuant to Article VIII of the agreement, the MCP will be required to comply with the following: - a.
+Fulfill Existing Duties and Obligations.
 MCP agrees to fulfill all duties and obligations as required under Chapter 5160-26 of the Administrative Code and any provider agreements related to the provision of services for the Medicaid population during periods of time when MCP was under contract with ODM.
-Such duties and obligations include, but are not limited to, the submission by the MCP of any previously reported appeals and grievances data which were unresolved for the Medicaid population after the termination/nonrenewal date, resolution of provider and consumer complaints for the Medicaid population served by the MCP for the MCP provider agreement time periods, and provision of data to support audits related to the Medicaid population served by the MCP for the MCP for the MCP for the MCP for the MCP provider agreement time periods.
+Such duties and obligations include, but are not limited to, the submission by the MCP of any previously reported appeals and grievances data which were unresolved for the Medicaid population after the termination/nonrenewal date, resolution of provider and consumer complaints for the Medicaid population served by the MCP for the MCP provider agreement time periods, and provision of data to support audits related to the Medicaid population served by the MCP for the MCP provider. - b.
+Refundable Monetary Assurance.
+The MCP will be required to submit a refundable monetary assurance.
+This monetary assurance will be held by ODM until such time that the MCP has submitted all outstanding monies owed, data files, and reports, including, but not limited to, grievance, appeal, encounter and cost report data related to time periods through the final date of service under the MCP's provider agreement.
+The monetary assurance must be in an amount of either \$50,000 or 5 % of the capitation amount paid by ODM in the month the termination/nonrenewal notice is issued, whichever is greater.